 "This is for colored dykes who have considered suicide because black male rappers make us feel just good enough to fuck," she says.
 "Or not good enough.
 I tell him, 'It is not his penile compulsion that compels my tongue to beat, it is the love of a woman, the body of a woman, and that my body is mine, and it is not built for male consumption.'"

 Urban Word NYC is at the forefront of the youth literary arts movement in the United States.
 Founded in 1999, UW presents free literary arts education and youth development programs in the areas of creative writing, spoken word, playwriting, college prep, literature, and hip-hop.

-See her powerful performance, above.
+See her powerful performance, below.

 Produced, shot, and edited by Daniel Huskey

 Sound: Drew Joy